20 High-Income Skills to Learn in 2026: Transform Your Career & Earning Potential

 Median Salary: $72,000 | Growth Rate: 22% (BLS)

 Video content dominates social media and marketing in 2026.
-Skilled video editors proficient in Adobe Premiere Pro, DaVinci Resolve, After Effects, and Final Cut Pro are in high demand.
-Motion graphics designers who create animated content command even higher rates.
+Skilled editors proficient in Adobe Premiere Pro, DaVinci Resolve, After Effects, and Final Cut Pro are in high demand.
+Motion graphics designers command even higher rates.

 Where to Learn: Adobe Creative Cloud tutorials, LinkedIn Learning Video Production, MasterClass, School of Motion